-Students who need to repeat a course (due to failure or withdrawal) must meet with the Dean of Education to discuss their course plan before scheduling the retake.
+Students who need to repeat a course (due to failure or withdrawal) must meet with the Dean of Education or Dean of Nursing to discuss their course plan before scheduling the retake.
 Students are also responsible for meeting with a financial aid officer to arrange payment for repeat courses, including any additional fees.